QXIP/qMOH/README.md

 ## Credit

-(P) & (C) QXIP BV - Amsterdam, The Netherlands - Music Written, Composed and Arranged by L. Mangani
+(P) & (C) QXIP BV - Amsterdam, The Netherlands - Written, Composed and Arranged by L. Mangani